FurryCoders/FALocalRepo/README.md

 ## Introduction
 This program was born with the desire to provide a relatively easy-to-use method for FA users to download submissions that they care about from the forum.
 At the moment its a little more than a text interface in a terminal window with only basic search functionality, a GUI will be hopefully added in the near future.

-When a submission is downloaded all its informations (except for the comments and user-made folders) are downloaded into a database located in the same folder the program is launched in.
-The file (artwork, story, audio, etc...) and the description are instead saved in separate files inside a folder named 'FA.files' which contains all submissions in a tiered structure based on their ID (e.g submission '3704554' will be saved in the folder 'FA.files/0/3/704/0003704554').
-A backup informations txt is also saved with the description and file, it contains the basic informations and is there for safety (in case the database is accidentally deleted).
-For a guide on the database structure see `Database` below.

 ## Contents
 1. [Usage](#usage)
     1. [Download](#download-update)